apache/beam/website/www/site/content/en/documentation/programming-guide.md

 Call emitter functions as needed to produce 0 or more elements for its matching `PCollection`.
 The same value can be emitted with multiple emitters.
 As normal, do not mutate values after emitting them from any emitter.

+All emitters should be registered using a generic `register.EmitterX[...]` function.
+This optimizes runtime execution of the emitter.
 {{< /paragraph >}}

 {{< paragraph class="language-go" >}}